This post was originally published in 2019 and has been updated.

 2. Enjoy a moment’s peace at the Buddhapadipa Temple

 This is one of the more unusual things to do in Wimbledon.
 If you happen to get lost in the streets that lie to the north of the AELTC, you might find yourself in Calonne Road.
 It’s a perfectly normal suburban street of rather nice residential houses.
 But there’s a hidden gem here – a Buddhist temple, surrounded by beautiful gardens.

 For years, I had no idea it was there.
 Strangely enough, I discovered it after a dispute with a noisy neighbour in the block of flats where I lived!
 He offered to take me there as a gesture of apology.
 I can’t think of a more appropriate place to make peace with someone, or with yourself .

 Under normal conditions the public can visit between 10am and 5pm on weekdays, or between 10am and 4pm at weekends.
-However the temple has been closed during lockdown so please check the Buddhapadipa Temple website for up-to-date information.
+However the temple has been closed during lockdowns so please check the Buddhapadipa Temple website for up-to-date information.

 3. Spot the landmarks of central London

 When you’re wandering around Wimbledon Village, you’re not really aware of being at the top of a high hill.
 So when you turn acorner and see a panoramic view of the London skyline, it’s a delightful surprise.
 The hoisted BBC cameras capture it well during their tennis coverage, but there are only certain places where you can see the views when on foot.

 This photo was taken on Arthur Road, heading towards Wimbledon Park shops and tube station.
 Among the many famous buildings you can see on a clear day are Canary Wharf, the Gherkin, Battersea Power Station, the London Eye, the Shard and the Houses of Parliament.